-My name is Ria Booth and this is my blog – Beach Notes.
+My name is Ria Booth and Beach Notes is my blog.

-I was born in London and was a London ‘evacuee’ in the second World War, living in a Hertfordshire village, High Wych, for three years.
-I’ve written a short account of that time, ‘Pied Piper Child’, published this week by Poble Sec, a Barcelona based publisher.
+Born in London I was a London ‘evacuee’ in the second World War, living in a Hertfordshire village, High Wych, for three years.
+I’ve written a short account of that time, ‘Pied Piper Child’, published this year 2018, by Poble Sec, a Barcelona based publisher.

-grow herbs and citrus trees, and cook – sometimes really well though sometimes badly burnt.
-I collect cookery books as a solace.
-I watch TV chefs in the hope I’ll learn something good and simple to offer family and friends.
+I enjoy music, play a bit on guitar and piano, splash around with water based paints and inks, grow herbs and citrus trees, and cook – sometimes good enough to eat though sometimes badly burnt.
+I collect cookery books as a solace and watch TV chefs in the hope I’ll learn something simple and delicious enough to offer family and friends.

-I feel strongly that children learn best by using their precious imaginations, and that there should still be a beautiful planet, clear, clean water and good nourishing food for them as they grow and for their children too.
+I feel children learn best by being given time and facilities to use their precious imaginations; and hope there will still be a beautiful planet, clear, clean water and good nourishing food for them and their descendants.